 The Own Contribution should ideally be paid by the union which is supporting your application.
-You will receive a separate letter from our university administration concerning the payment in September 2023.
+You will receive a separate letter from our university administration concerning the payment in September 2024.
 Please wait for this letter to arrive and follow the instructions regarding the money transfer.
-Please inform the LPG Finance Administrator (glu.finance@uni-kassel.de) on time if you face any problems regarding the transfer.
+If you have any questions concerning this process, please reach out to the GLU Finance Admin at glu.finance@uni-kassel.de.